How much does it cost to travel to Cuba? Below you will find my Cuba travel costs per day / destination.

 – Before 2021, American dollars were taxed 10% commission when you exchanged them.
 But on January first, the government lifted this charge.

 – Debit cards and cards from American Banks aren’t accepted so you can’t pay bills with American Express and Diners.
-Visa and Mastercard are accepted in hotels and travel agencies.
+Visa and Mastercard are accepted by hotels and travel agencies.

 – However, casas particulares, restaurants and cabs only accept cash.

-– There are ATM’s in most of the tourist destinations, so if your ATM card will work (check with your bank), do not worry about how much cash you need to take to Cuba.
+– There are ATMs in most tourist destinations, so if your ATM card will work (check with your bank), do not worry about how much cash you need to take to Cuba.
 But bring some euros, pounds or Canadian and American dollars as a backup.

-P.S.: Despite the fixed rate for the American dollar, 24 CUP, in the Cadecas you will find it for 23.50 CUP, and in the black market between 35 and 40 CUP.
+P.S.3: Despite the fixed rate for the American dollar, 24 CUP, in the Cadecas you will find it for 110 CUP, and in the black market between 150 and 280 CUP.

 Table of Contents